k98kurz/tapescript/readme.md

 ## ISC License

-Copyleft (c) 2025 Jonathan Voss (k98kurz)
+Copyright (c) 2026 Jonathan Voss (k98kurz)

-Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted, provided that the above copyleft notice and this permission notice appear in all copies.
+Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted, provided that the above copyright notice and this permission notice appear in all copies.

 THE SOFTWARE IS PROVIDED "AS IS" AND THE AUTHOR DISCLAIMS ALL